turquoiseowl/i18n/README.md

             // Change which languages are parsed from the request, like skipping  the "Accept-Language"-header value.
 The default setting is:
             //i18n.HttpContextExtensions.GetRequestUserLanguagesImplementation = (context) => LanguageItem.ParseHttpLanguageHeader(context.Request.Headers["Accept-Language"]);

+			// Override the i18n service injection.
+See source code for more details!
+			//i18n.LocalizedApplication.Current.RootServices = new Myi18nRootServices();
         }
     }
 ```